rjleyva/rjleyva-writes/src/content/blog/inkdrop/notes-in-service-of-doing-choosing-inkdrop.md

 ## Execution Over Elegance

-As a full‑time solutions consultant and part‑time developer, my job is not to build the most beautiful knowledge system imaginable.
+As someone who consults full-time while learning development on my own, my job is not to build the most beautiful knowledge system imaginable.
 My job is to execute.
 Ideas matter—but they are a means, not the end.

 I’ve personally experienced how easy it is to become excellent at organizing notes while struggling to move ideas into reality.
 Time spent refining note architecture is time not spent designing real systems, solving real problems, or shipping real solutions.